pinak1180/aus_post_api/README.md

 # AusPost

-The AusPost gem is a wrapper around the Australia Post Developer API.
+The AusPostAPI gem is a wrapper around the Australia Post Developer API.
 Currently only the Postage Assesment Calculator (PAC) API is implemented.

 ## Documentation